schmurtzm/scummvm-miyoo-libretro/README.md

 - a new core option allows to choose a target FPS which impacts audio buffer and allow to have less audio stuttering.
 - a makefile modified for Miyoo Mini

-[ScummVM](http://scummvm.org) is an interpreter for point-and-click adventure games that can be used as a libretro core.

 ## Compiling